3 Weeks in Thailand Itinerary

 Animal abuse

 For over a decade, Thailand was known for riding elephants and tigers photo opportunities.
-Elephants were trained to be friendly around people, make the ride on their bike “safe”, and perform circus-like shows.
+Elephants were trained to be friendly around people, make the ride on their back “safe”, and perform circus-like shows.
 During this training, elephants get tied, beaten, and abused.
-On the other hand, tigers were drugged so tourists could take a picture “safely”.
+While tigers were drugged so tourists could take a picture “safely”.

 Today, although the government has distanced itself and condemned these businesses offering this kind of experience, there’s yet to be a law to prevent these businesses from existing.